E2

 Steps:

-• Locate the evaporator sensor: It is usually a small probe or bead thermistor clipped or taped to the evaporator fins with two wires leading to the main PCB.
+• Locate the evaporator sensor: It is usually a small probe or bead thermistor clipped or taped to the evaporator fins, with two wires leading to the main PCB.

 • Replace sensor: If faulty, install a new evaporator temperature sensor (coil thermistor) compatible with your Sharp model.
-Route wires away from the fan and sharp edges.
+Route the wires away from the fan and sharp edges.

 Advertisements